lucio-cornejo/my-portfolio/content/blog/xaringan-series/03-xaringan/index.md

 ## Xaringan's inf_mr() function

-When working on a Xaringan presentation in RStudio, the _xaringan::inf_mr()_ function activates a live preview of the Xaringan final presentation, which now displays changes when they are typed in the Rmd file, **no longer needing to be constantly knitting** in order to see the final Xaringan presentation.
+When working on a Xaringan presentation in RStudio, the _xaringan::inf_mr()_ function activates a live preview of the Xaringan final presentation, which now displays changes when they are typed in the Rmd file, **no longer needing to be constantly rendering** in order to see the final Xaringan presentation.

 It's an amazing function, yes, but, once again, it hasn't worked well enough for me, due to the following: